Junior Eurovision Song Contest 2004: Participants

+Returning artists

+Even though the rules of Junior Eurovision at the time did not allow participation of returning artists, Latvia's Mārtiņš Tālbergs was a backing vocalist and dancer for Dzintars Čīča the previous year.

 Format

 Visual design

 On 2 September 2004, host broadcaster NRK presented the official logo of the contest.
 The theme of the show was later confirmed as bright Nordic winter nights, sparkling stars and snow crystals, set in a hip-hop atmosphere.

 Presenters

 On 23 September 2004, it was announced that Nadia Hasnaoui and Stian Barsnes Simonsen would host the contest.
 The hosting couple also led the final of national qualifying rounds to the competition, Melodi Grand Prix Junior 2004 on 12 June.

 Voting

 All countries used televoting to decide on their top ten.
 In normal Eurovision fashion, each country's favourite song was given 12 points, their second favourite 10, and their third to tenth favourites were given 8–1 points.

 Contest overview

 The event took place on 20 November 2004 at 20:15 CET.
 Eighteen countries participated, with the running order published on 14 October 2004.
 All the countries competing were eligible to vote by televote.
 Spain won with 171 points, with the United Kingdom, Croatia, Romania, Denmark, completing the top five.
 Belarus, Sweden, Switzerland, Latvia, and Poland, both of whom came last, occupied the bottom five positions.

 The show was opened by the flag parade showing all participating countries.
 The interval act included Irish boy band Westlife performed "Ain't That a Kick in the Head?" live on stage.